RL-VS/rlvs2021/docs/faq.md

 ## Can I get a certificate of attendance for RLVS?

-We can issue certificates of *registration* for registered participants.
-Please [write to us](mailto:rlvs.aniti@gmail.com) if you need one.
+We can issue certificates of *registration* for participants people who registrated through Whova.
+We will issue them after the school.